How To Use The Google Content Network To Invest In Domains

 The content network is, by default, run on all sources.
 This includes a plethora of relevant publisher websites as well as social networks, video portals and parked domains.
 We want to take a closer look at the latter.

-It should be noted that Google give options to exclude most of these sources from within the AdWords console.
+It should be noted that Google give options to exclude most of these sources from within the Google Ads console.

 Below you will see an actual report run for one of our clients.
 As you can see, we have sorted the list by ascending conversion data.
 This is a report for ONE WEEK.
 Starting to see where I am going with this?
 For this particular client, the value for each conversion is between $97 and $227 so you can clearly see that the content network is working for them.